endrift/scrum/README.md

 <img src="http://jpfau.github.com/scrum/resources/title-screen.png">

 Scrum is an entry for the GitHub Game Off 2012 competition.
-It's not a text adventure, however: it's a puzzle game based on a simple premise: How can I misrepresent programming as a game without making it some arbitrary minigame that may or may not involve Pipe Mania.
+It's not a text adventure, however.
+It's a puzzle game based on a simple premise: How can I misrepresent programming as a game without making it some arbitrary minigame that may or may not involve Pipe Mania?

 The initial brainstorming session led me to a natural conclusion: a puzzle game, but line-based.
 While it superficially similar to Tetris, the gameplay is very different.
 See the tutorial section for a rundown on the gameplay.

 The web version of the game can be found on [GitHub](http://jpfau.github.com/scrum).
-But there's a twist: while the GitHub Game Off rules state that the game must run in a web browser, it does not state *how*, and in accordance with this, the game is programmed in the most arcane manner possible: it's a Game Boy Advance game.
+But there's a twist: while the GitHub Game Off rules state that the game must run in a web browser, it does not state *how*, and in accordance with this, the game is programmed in the most arcane manner possible: it's a Game Boy Advance game running on a JavaScript Game Boy Advance emulator.

 ### Wait, what?